The essential feature I am trying to produce is that when a tine moves

 using GSview, available from

-At the start of the real marbling process, inks are dropped from one
+At the start of the real marbling process, paints are dropped from one

 or more locations to form expanding disks on a substrate.
 The